matbesancon/hugo-site/content/workwithme/_index.md

 ## Doctoral projects

-I do not have projects for a Ph.D. at the moment.
-If you are interested in starting one in **September 2024**, reach out soon enough (in Spring 2024) so that we can exchange on your interests and formalize and prepare a topic.
+I do not have projects for a Ph.D. at the moment, but if you are interested in starting one in **September 2024**, reach out soon enough (in Spring 2024) so that we can exchange on your interests and formalize and prepare a topic.

 ## Master's internships and Master's theses